-A Simple Guide to Google Analytics for Tours & Activities
+A Simple Guide to Google Analytics for Tours and Activities

 Every dollar you spend on your market, every single website tweak, and every blog post you write are all aimed at one goal: To increase sales and bookings.
 But, looking at your sales and bookings alone won’t paint a clear picture of your website’s performance.
 You need to track and analyze different aspects of your website to determine if it’s firing from all cylinders.
 How do you track your website performance?
 You use Google Analytics.